Azure/bicep-types-az/generated/compute_1/microsoft.compute/2026-03-02/types.md

 * **policyExpirationTime**: string (ReadOnly): The time when the immutability policy will expire on the snapshot.
 * **policyStartTime**: string (ReadOnly): The time when the immutability policy was set on the snapshot.
 * **type**: 'Locked' | 'Unlocked' | string (ReadOnly): The type of the immutability policy.

+## ImmutabilityPolicyData
+### Properties
+* **immutabilityDurationDays**: int {minValue: 1} (Required): The immutability duration for the snapshot, in number of days.
+* **type**: 'Locked' | 'Unlocked' | string (Required): The type of the immutability policy.
+'Unlocked' allows the policy to be modified by privileged users; 'Locked' prevents reduction of the immutability duration but allows extension of the lock period.

+## ImmutabilityPolicyLockData
+### Properties
+* **immutabilityDurationDays**: int {minValue: 0} (Required): The immutability duration for the snapshot, in number of days.
+* **type**: 'Locked' | 'Unlocked' | string (Required): The type of the immutability policy.
+'Unlocked' allows the policy to be modified by privileged users; 'Locked' prevents reduction of the immutability duration but allows extension of the lock period.

 ## InnerError
 ### Properties